jduffield65/coppafish/docs/pipeline/extract.md

 ## Raw data
 The raw data can be viewed using [`view_raw`](../code/plot/raw.md#coppafish.plot.raw.view_raw).
-It can either be called for an experiment which already has a *Notebook* or for one which no code has been run yet but the `config_file` has been made:
+It can either be called for an experiment which already has a *Notebook*, or for one for which no code has been run yet, but the `config_file` has been made:

 === "With *Notebook*"